SchmidtDSE/bart-ridership-example/README.md

 <br>

 ## Method
 The visualization deals with station ridership, journey ridership, and population estimations.
-Note that this describes the method currently employed on `main` but community members may choose to modify this behavior.
+Note that this describes the method currently employed on the `main` branch but community members may choose to modify this behavior.

 <br>